Proper decision trees: An axiomatic framework for solving optimal decision tree problems with arbitrary splitting rules: A generic dynamic programming algorithm for solving the optimal, proper decision tree problem

 \subsubsection{A dynamic programming recursion}

-The key fusion step in designing a DP algorithm is to fuse the $\mathit{min}_{E}$ function with the generator, thereby preventing the generation of partial configurations that cannot be extended to optimal solutions, i.e. optimal solutions to problems can be expressed purely in terms of optimal solutions to subproblems.
+The key fusion step in designing a DP algorithm is to combine the $\mathit{min}_{E}$ function with the generator, thereby preventing the generation of partial configurations that cannot be extended to optimal solutions, i.e. optimal solutions to problems can be expressed purely in terms of optimal solutions to subproblems.
 This is also known as the \emph{principle of optimality}, originally investigated by \citep{bellman1954theory}.
 Since 1967 \citep{karp1967finite}, extensive study \citep{karp1967finite,ibaraki1977power,bird1996algebra,bird2020algorithm} shows that the essence of the principle of optimality is \emph{monotonicity}.
 In this section, we will explain the role of monotonicity in the decision tree problem and demonstrate how it leads to the derivation of the dynamic programming algorithm.

 We have previously specified the simplified decision tree problem in (\ref{sodt --specification}).
 However this specification concerns decision tree problems in general, which may not involve any input data.
-Since here we aim to derive a dynamic programming algorithm for solving an optimization problem, we now redefine (we can use the same reasoning to derive parameterized $\mathit{sodt}$ from a parameterized $\mathit{odt}_{K}$ specification) the $\mathit{sodt}:\left[\mathcal{R}\right]\to\mathcal{D}\to\mathit{DTree}\left(\mathcal{R},\mathcal{D}\right)$ problem by parameterizing it with an input sequence $\mathit{xs}$
+Since here we aim to derive a dynamic programming algorithm for solving an optimization problem, we now redefine the $\mathit{sodt}:\left[\mathcal{R}\right]\to\mathcal{D}\to\mathit{DTree}\left(\mathcal{R},\mathcal{D}\right)$ problem by parameterizing it with an input sequence $\mathit{xs}$ (we can use the same reasoning to derive a parameterized $\mathit{sodt}$ from a parameterized $\mathit{odt}_{K}$ specification). \begin{definition} Simplified optimal decision tree problem over decision tree datatype. \end{definition}

-where $\mathit{min}_{E}$ selects the optimal tree returned by $\mathit{genDTs}_{rs}:\mathcal{D}\to\left[\mathit{DTree}\left(\mathcal{R},\mathcal{D}\right)\right]$, with respect to the objective value calculated by $E$.
+where $\mathit{min}_{E}:\left[\mathit{DTree}\left(\mathcal{R},\mathcal{D}\right)\right]\to\mathit{DTree}\left(\mathcal{R},\mathcal{D}\right)$ selects the optimal tree returned by $\mathit{genDTs}_{rs}:\mathcal{D}\to\left[\mathit{DTree}\left(\mathcal{R},\mathcal{D}\right)\right]$, with respect to the objective value calculated by $E$.

-The objective function for any decision tree problem conforms to the following general scheme:
+The objective function for any decision tree problem conforms to the following general scheme. \begin{definition} The objective function $E$ is defined as